• Skip to primary navigation

 • If we make right this simple high voltage fence charger can give small shock with low current.

-• This circuit is good to add or replace normal fence and give more choice.
+• Finally, this circuit is good to add or replace normal fence and give more choice.

 Conclusion: